Ultimate Wedding Day Checklist

 - Gifts for the Bridesmaids and Groomsmen

-As a token of your appreciation for all the dedication, patience and love they showed to you and your now Husband throughout this process, now would be the perfect time to give them a gift.
+As a token of your appreciation for all the dedication, patience, and love they showed to you and your now Husband throughout this process, now would be the perfect time to give them a gift.
 There are some wonderful ideas out there, from the most personalized DIY to gift cards for a spa day, cute tote bags filled with goodies… anything that will make them feel like their contribution has been appreciated.

 - Tables and chairs

 Whether you hired a rental service for high-chairs and lounge furniture or regular dining room chairs and tables, there have to be enough seating for everyone to enjoy themselves.
-You know was well as anyone that us women love our high heels, and more than likely your female attendants will be wearing them, and they need to prepare themselves for the dancing that will about to take place during the reception.
-Also consider the senior members of your family and acquaintances who should not have to fight for a place to sit down.
+You know as well as anyone that us women love our high heels, and more than likely your female attendants will be wearing them, and they need to prepare themselves for the dancing that will about to take place during the reception.
+Also, consider the senior members of your family and acquaintances who should not have to fight for a place to sit down.

-Fabulous canapes and finger food in abundance are the key to a successful cocktail hour.
+Fabulous canapes and finger food in abundance are the keys to a successful cocktail hour.
 You don’t want your guests to get drunk ahead of time.
 They should wait until at least after the toasts.

 - Food trucks and booths

 These are a wonderful idea for cocktail hour.
 Depending on your wedding theme and venue, if you have the opportunity to hire a couple of food trucks to bring snacks for your guests, you’ll make the whole feel of your wedding a lot more sociable for everyone involved.
-You could also save a couple hundred dollars in waiting staff.
+You could also save a couple of hundred dollars in waiting for staff.